 Let your loved one lead the conversation.
 Don't try to take over their memories.
 Be patient and let your loved one guide the experience.
 Don't try to force any answers as this may cause anxiety for your loved one.
 Don’t worry if you don’t get every answer you want.
 You can always try at a different time to hear more of their memories.

 Consider recording your conversations.
 This will allow future generations to listen to your loved one's history and memories.
 We particularly love the service of Storyworth, which creates an heirloom book out of stories told.
 It’s a particularly great tool for connecting grandparents to their grandchildren.

 Always end on a positive note.
 Make sure to say thank you and let your loved ones know how grateful you are for their time and for sharing their memories.

 Remember, you don't need to know all the answers and your loved one is not always going to be able to respond quickly and easily.
 Just try to make it fun and enjoy each other's company while reminiscing.

 Not every topic fits every individual.
 Here are some suggested reminiscing questions for seniors that are vague enough for anyone to be able to answer.

 Reminiscing with an aging loved one can be a beneficial form of therapy, providing comfort and support to those who are suffering from Alzheimer's or other forms of dementia.
-By engaging in conversation about cherished memories, individuals with dementia can recall their personal histories and gain a sense of identity once again.
+By engaging in conversation about cherished memories, individuals with dementia can recall their personal histories.
 If you have an elderly loved one who is struggling with memory loss, consider trying some of the tips we've shared for reminiscing together.
-Not only will it provide your loved one with much-needed comfort, but it may also strengthen your bond in ways you never thought possible.
+Not only will it provide much-needed comfort, but it may also strengthen your bond in ways you never thought possible.